codebar/tutorials/ruby/lesson4/tutorial.md

 # true
 ```

+> Hint: To compare the difficulty levels you can create a Hash with the difficulty levels and an Integer value assigned to each that you can use for comparison.

 ## Inheritance

 Inheritance is a way for a class to get features from another parent class.
-It can make creating a program much simpler.
+It can make creating a program much easier to implement when there is common shared functionality between different objects.

 In the example below, we create a Person class and a SuperHero class.
 As not all people have special powers, we can use SuperHero for those with special powers and Person for anyone else.